TrisPatt/heritage-housing-predictive-analytics/README.md

 ---

 **Epic 2: Data Visualization, Cleaning, and Preparation**<br>
-Description: Analyze, visualize, and prepare the dataset to extract meaningful insights and ensure it is ready for modeling.
+Description: Analyse, visualize, and prepare the dataset to extract meaningful insights and ensure it is ready for modeling.

 **User Stories:**<br>